opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     Loads a classifier from a file.
 The previous content is destroyed.

     :param filename: Name of the file from which the classifier is loaded.
-The file may contain an old HAAR classifier (trained by the haartraining application) or new cascade classifier trained traincascade application.
+The file may contain an old HAAR classifier trained by the haartraining application or a new cascade classifier trained by the traincascade application.

 .. index:: CascadeClassifier::read